Portfolio overview

 Performance statements audit

-AGD has been included in the assurance audit program for the audit of annual performance statements since the commencement of the pilot in 2019–20.
-There are no category A findings carried over from the prior year.
+AGD has been included in the annual performance statements audit program since the commencement of the pilot in 2019–20.
+There are no significant or moderate findings carried over from the prior year.

 The key risks for AGD’s performance statements that the ANAO has highlighted include: